 Often I’m called by investors who are stuck in a rut because they’re not finding any deals.
 It’s easy and quick to get to the source of their problem by asking two simple questions:

 Question #1: How many written offers have you made to sellers in the past 30 days?

 Question #2: How many written offers have you made to sellers in the past 12 months?

 Most of the time the answers are zero or very close to zero!

 How on earth can anyone expect to make a profit at anything if the doors to their business are always locked?
-And believe me, if you’re not constantly and consistently getting face-to-face with sellers, asking a lot of questions, and making written offers that help solve the seller’s real estate problem, the doors to your business are shut tighter than the spandex shorts on a 350 pound woman walking into Walmart.
+And believe me, if you’re not constantly and consistently getting face-to-face with sellers, asking a lot of questions, and making written offers that help solve the seller’s real estate problem, the doors to your business are shut tighter than the spandex shorts on a 350 pound person walking into Walmart.